-In the same period in 2016, the gain of \$18.3 million was due to a \$13.6 million decrease in fair value of the contingent consideration liability from the Internalization, with other unrealized gains from derivative fair value changes.
+In the same period in 2016, the gain of \$13.7 million was due to a \$9.1 million gain from a decrease in fair value of the contingent consideration liability, with other gains from foreign currency and derivative fair value changes.
+The estimated fair value of the contingent consideration is affected by various factors, including projected performance targets and probabilities of achieving those targets, and as the contingent consideration is payable in shares of the Company, our class A common stock price.